-time-passed ::= a number indicating the number of seconds in model time which passed during the run event-count ::= a number indicating how many events were executed during this run break? ::= $[t \mid nil]$ indicating whether the run terminated due to a break event error occurs calling that command.
+time-passed ::= a number indicating the number of seconds in model time which passed during the run event-count ::= a number indicating how many events were executed during this run break? ::= [t | nil] indicating whether the run terminated due to a break event

+Run-until-condition will run the meta-process until either the command specified as the condition returns a non-nil value when called, there are no events to process, a break event is executed, or an error occurs calling that command.
 The command provided will be called before every event that is to be executed and it will be passed one parameter which is the time of the next event in milliseconds.
 If the optional real-time? value is provided with a non-nil value then the model will be run in real time mode.
 If real-time? is a positive number that will be used as a scale for the real time clock (a number greater than one would cause the meta-process to run faster than real time and a number less than one would cause it to run slower than real time).